FloranDev2/ItB-WotP/README.md

 ## TODO
 - Add options:
   - White screen explosion effect for the FAB-5000 (disabled by default?)
-- Add train and armored train to the list of missions for "That belongs in a museum!"?
+- Add train and armored train to the list of missions for "That belongs in a museum!"? (maybe only the regular train)

 ## Versions:

 ### v2.1.X

+#### 2:
+- Added an option to switch between M6 Gun's FMW and Two Click versions.
+- [TODO] Added an option to choose between old and new FAB-5000 reload logic
+- [TODO] Added a piercing armor weapon's mark for the M10T Howitzer

 #### 1:
 - Imported updated FMW version (8.3 -> 8.4.1)